You can challenge or make a representation to a Penalty Charge Notice (PCN) by using the button below.

 Stage 1 - Informal Challenge

 There is a statutory process that has to be followed when challenging a PCN.

 Please see the guidance on the back of the PCN for details of the process.

-For additional information please see Somerset County Council’s Challenges and Representations Guidance available under Information and resources
+For additional information please see Somerset County Council’s Challenges and Representations Guidance available in the Information and resources section.

-If we accept your challenge you will not be liable to pay the PCN.
+If we accept your challenge you will not be required to pay the PCN.

 Can I come to your office to challenge or discuss my PCN?